-One of the best tasting ways to get the health benefits of amla into your diet is mixing the whole fruit powder into a superfood smoothie.
+One of the best tasting ways to get the health benefits of amla and papaya into your diet is to mix amla powder and antioxidant rich papaya into a delicious superfood smoothie.

 You’ll need a good blender for some of the ingredients ahead but it’s a great way to have some very healthy foods that are not always the easiest to eat, especially first thing in the morning.

 Feel free to use whatever fruit and other ingredients you have available, but here’s an example of a breakfast smoothie enhanced with papaya, amla and other superfoods.

 It’s equally good as a mid afternoon pick me up or even a surprisingly filling and very easily digested dinner.